l3r4nd/Pseudo-Bot/README.md

 - [ ] Implement a drop-off location strategy by scanning 4x4 grid of the whole map with a stride of one.
 Select random points of top 3 mean scores from those grids.

-- [ ] Implement a strtegy such that ships will go back to the position as they change state from "Returning" to "Exploring".
+- [ ] Implement a strategy such that ships will go back to the position as they change state from "Returning" to "Exploring".

 ***